Jacques Laffitte: Business career during the Restoration

-During the Bourbon Restoration, "Jacques Laffitte and Company" was one of the wealthiest private banks in Paris and a leading firm among the select group of twenty or so banking houses known collectively as the "haute banque parisienne".
+During the Bourbon Restoration, "Jacques Laffitte and Company" was one of the wealthiest private banks in Paris and a leading firm among the select group of twenty or so banking houses known collectively as the Parisian Haute Banque.
 Besides Laffitte, the group included the banks of Casimir and Scipion Perier fr, Benjamin Delessert, Jean Hottinguer, Adolphe Mallet, François Cottier fr, Antoine Odier, Jacques Lefebvre fr and Michel Pillet-Will fr.

 The capital resources of such early 19th century banks were limited, but they associated for underwriting major government loans and for financing promising private business ventures.
 Laffitte associated with Delessert, Hottinguer, James de Rothschild and others to compete in 1817–18 with the powerful foreign banks of Baring Brothers (London) and Hope & Company (Amsterdam) for underwriting shares in France's loans of liberation.
-Earlier, in 1816, he took the lead with Delessert in founding the Compagnie Royale d'Assurances Maritimes,a pioneer joint-stock insurance company with a capitalization of 10 million francs.
+Earlier, in 1816, he took the lead with Delessert in founding the Compagnie Royale d'Assurances Maritimes, a pioneer joint-stock insurance company with a capitalization of 10 million francs.
 Laffitte was president and Casimir and Scipion Perier were among the administrators of this capital mobilizing venture.
 In 1818, along with fellow banker and industrialist Benjamin Delessert, Laffitte was a key figure in the establishment of the first French savings bank, the Caisse d'Épargne et de Prévoyance de Paris.
 Practically all of the members of the board of regents of the Bank of France, where Laffitte was then governor, were listed as administrators of the new bank.
 Laffitte was reaching the peak of his good fortune by 1818.
 He was sufficiently wealthy by then to be able to purchase the 17th century Château de Maisons (Department of Yvelines), near Paris, designed by the famous architect François Mansart.
 Before the Revolution, the beautiful château was the property of Louis XVI's brother, the comte d'Artois, who would come to the throne in 1824 as Charles X. Possessing Maisons, and being able to entertain notables of French society there in the former royal château, was a personal triumph for Laffitte, the son of a Bayonne carpenter.
 It was "le rêve d'un parvenu" (the dream of a newly rich) at a time when family history, titles and property holdings mattered so much.